jaganth/azure-event-hubs-for-kafka/README.md

 ### Compression / Message Format Version issue

-Kafka supports compression, and Event Hubs for Kafka currently does not.
-Errors that mention a message format version (e.g. `The message format version on the broker does not support the request.`) are usually caused when a client tries to send compressed Kafka messages to our brokers.
+Kafka supports compression, and Event Hubs for Kafka only supports compression using GZip.
+Errors that mention a message format version (e.g. `The message format version on the broker does not support the request.`) are usually caused when a client tries to send compressed Kafka messages in a format unsupported by our brokers.

-If compressed data is necessary, compressing your data before sending it to the brokers and decompressing after receiving it is a valid workaround.
+If compressed data is necessary in formats other than GZip, compressing your data before sending it to the brokers and decompressing after receiving it is a valid workaround.
 The message body is just a byte array to the service, so client-side compression/decompression will not cause any issues.

 ### Receiving an UnknownServerException from Kafka client libraries